Akankshabhasin/Okta-Expense-Dashboard-Project/README.md

-## Expense Dashboard Built with Express.js, Okta and Passport.js
+## Expense Dashboard Built with Express.js, Okta and Passport

 This project shows how to build a secure team-scoped expense dashboard with a secure login system.
 Users see expenses only for their team, making it easy to track spending without hassle.

 ## Features

-* Single Sign-On via Okta with OpenID Connect, built using Passport.js for flexible and secure authentication.
+* Single Sign-On via Okta with OpenID Connect, built using Passport for flexible and secure authentication.
 * Passwordless login support with FIDO2 (WebAuthn)
 * Role-based access control using custom claims